feefs/duo-cards/README.md

 # [Duo-cards](https://feefs.me/duo-cards)

-Duo-cards is a flashcard web app that complements Duolingo with curated decks from a custom REST API.
+Duo-cards is a flashcard web app that complements Duolingo with curated decks generated from the user's Duolingo activity.

-Duolingo discontinued [Tinycards](https://support.duolingo.com/hc/en-us/articles/360043909772-UPDATE-Tinycards-Announcement) in September 2020, and as of recently their Japanese JSON data is still incomplete.
-I made this app to fix both problems (for me at least).
+I built this to replace Tinycards, which I was using until Duolingo [discontinued](https://twitter.com/duolingo/status/1275404093201149952) it in September 2020.

+Since Duolingo's Japanese translation data is still incomplete, Duo-cards can fill in missing translations using Google Translate.
+In addition, curated deck generation responds to adjustable parameters such as word strength from Duolingo's API and the range of time in which words were last practiced.

-Built with React, TypeScript, Flask, Firebase, [duolingo-api](https://github.com/KartikTalwar/Duolingo), and [Googletrans](https://github.com/ssut/py-googletrans)
+Built with React, TypeScript, Sass, Flask, and Firebase.

 <p align="center">
     <img src="demo.gif" alt="demo">
 <p>

 ## Local installation for curated cards

-Curated cards are not available on the website, since a part of curation uses an unofficial Duolingo API called [duolingo-api](https://github.com/KartikTalwar/Duolingo).
+Curated cards are not available on the website since the curation process uses an unofficial Duolingo API [duolingo-api](https://github.com/KartikTalwar/Duolingo).

-Regardless, you can try the feature by installing and running the React app + servers locally:
+You can still run the feature locally by installing and running the React app + servers:

-Make a .env file like the [example](servers/duolingo/.env.example), set CURATED_ENABLED to `true` in [local.ts](src/ts/local.ts), and configure a curated deck of your own in [local.ts](src/ts/local.ts)
+Make a .env file like the [example](servers/duolingo/.env.example) and set CURATED_ENABLED to `true` + configure a curated deck of your own in [curated.ts](src/data/curated.ts)

 ---

 Start the react app with

 ```
 npm run start
 ```

-Start the webservers with Docker by running
+and start the webservers (Docker needs to be installed) by running

 ```
 cd servers
 ./run.sh